citp/privacy-policy-historical/h/he/hea/healthdirectorymoz.com.md

-> *The following text is extracted and transformed from the healthdirectorymoz.com privacy policy that was archived on 2008-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217135518id_/http%3A//www.healthdirectorymoz.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the healthdirectorymoz.com privacy policy that was archived on 2009-04-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090410075829id_/http%3A//www.healthdirectorymoz.com/privacy.php) for the most accurate reproduction.*

-# Health Directory Moz | Medical, Fitness & Wellness Information- Privacy
+# Health Information Directory | Medical & Fitness Websites Resources- Privacy

 ### Privacy Policy: